 She and Toto returned to the house and feasted until their stomachs were quite full.
 Dorothy looked around the only home she had ever known.
 She was afraid to leave.
 She was afraid to stay.
 And so she packed the food that was left into a dinner pail and wrapped it with a gingham cloth.
 She went to the creek and washed her face and hands in the cold fresh water.
 When she returned, she brushed and braided her hair.

 Dorothy had one other dress, washed thin, but pretty and clean, hanging on the hook above her bed.
 She changed into the clean dress, a dress of blue and white gingham that Auntie Em had made for her.
 Over the top, she put on a little white apron with pockets and a matching bonnet over her hair.

 Then she looked down at her feet.
 Bare and dirty, covered in calluses.
 They were the feet of a farm girl who only wore shoes when the weather was cold.
 She was embarrassed to wash them in the clear creek.
 There was a bit of water left in the pail, so she took her old dirty dress and began to scrub away the grim.
 When her feet were clean, she sat back at the table and stared at the shoes.

 “Do you think they will fit me, Toto?”

 Toto gave a single bark.

-She picked the right shoes, twisting and turning it.
+She picked up the right shoe, twisting and turning it.
 It reflected the darkness of the room.
 Then she placed it on her feet and was surprised that it did, indeed, fit.
 She put on the other shoe.
-It was if someone had made them just for her.
+It was as if someone had made them just for her.
 Standing in them, they were soft and comfortable but also felt sturdy.
 She picked up the pail of food and started for the door.